ableplayer/ableplayer/README.md

 Supplemental description of key visual content for blind users can be added using one of two methods.

-The first method is the same as closed captions, a \<track\> element, with kind=“descriptions”.
+The first method is the same as closed captions, a `<track>` element, with kind="descriptions".
 This points to a WebVTT file, which is essentially the same as a closed caption file, but its contents are description text rather than captions.
-With this method, description text is written to a container that has ARIA role=“alert”.
+With this method, description text is written to a container that has ARIA role="alert".
 Supporting screen readers automatically announce the new text as soon as it is written to the page.